nguacon01/QM/README.md

 ---

-#contact
+# contact

 This code has been written by Marc-André Delsuc (madelsuc@unistra.fr).

 # Remarks
-This is a premilinary version.
+This is a preliminary version.
 There are still bugs and missing features

-###Bugs
+### Bugs
+- the mail feature is probably broken
-- no known bug at this stage - except an ugly html output
+- no other known bug at this stage - except an ugly html output

-###missing features - *planned* -
+### missing features - *planned* -
 - a better way of limiting the number of processor should be installed - *an idea anybody* ?
 - a third configuration mode based on a single shell script ( *à la slurm* )